Shehan-Anuradha/Aegis/README.md

 ✔ Memory usage stats during encryption/decryption
 ✔ Automatic restore with or without file mapping
 ✔ ASCII-art banner for that “movie hacker” vibe 😎
+✔ Cross-platform: Aegis works on both Windows and Linux (tested on Python 3.10+).

 ---
 ## 🚀 Getting Started